nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * To un-assign a member from a task, write `none` in the EMAIL_OF_PERSON_ASSIGNED field, i.e. `pe/none`.
 * To mark a task's status as `completed` or `not completed`, write `true` or `false` in the IS_DONE field, e.g. `do/true`.

+Refer to the [Task Parameters](#task-parameters) section for details about the format of each parameter.

 Examples:
 * `editTask 2 c/frontend pe/charlotte@example.com` edits the category of the 2nd task in the displayed task list to be `frontend` and assigns the task to  the member with email `charlotte@example.com`.
 * `editTask 4 do/true` marks the 4th task in the displayed task list as `completed`.

-Refer to the [Task Parameters](#task-parameters) section for more details about task parameters.

 #### Viewing all tasks: `listTasks`